 How do you finish your manuscript?

-One word at a time.
 One sentence.
 One paragraph.
 One story.
 One critique.
 One revision.
 One more critique.
 One more revision.
 One query, for a few.
 One more query after one more query after one more query, for most.

-It takes discipline.
-It takes consistent, repetitive effort in a focused direction of your goal.
-Take hold of making writing a habit.
-Use prompts, challenges, diaries, journals, anything and everything to be a habitual writer.
+Make writing a habit.
+Use creative prompts, challenges, diaries, journals, anything and everything to be a habitual writer.

-I love how Leo Babauta phrases it in How to Create the Habit of Writing with 10 very simple steps.
+I also love how Leo Babauta phrases it in How to Create the Habit of Writing with 10 very simple steps.

 In a position of negative thinking, one might assume it’s not discipline that leads to being a great writer.
 Surely, ideas and passion are vital ingredients.
 But what good is the recipe if a key ingredient is missing?
 Discipline compliments our talents and makes up for our weaknesses.
 It’s a salt that brings out the flavor of the meal.